arashonline/Temper-Assignment/readme.md

   candidates passed the step 4

 - finally to initiate the project just run "npm install" and "composer update" in the root of the project.

+DUSK:
+Dusk requires the chromedriver binaries to be executable.

+ If you're having problems running Dusk, you should ensure the binaries are executable using the following command: chmod -R 0755 vendor/laravel/dusk/bin/